 Being a new mother is challenging!!!
-Taking care of the new born can make you forgetful of your own needs and health.
-Your dental health is important at all times-From pregnancy through lactation.
+Taking care of the new born can make you forgetful of your own needs and neglect your health.
+Your overall health and also your dental health is important all times- From pregnancy through lactation.
 Make sure you follow some healthy eating habits during these phases.

-You are all aware of calcium as the most important mineral in the composition of bones and teeth.
+You are well aware that calcium is the most important mineral in the composition of your bones and teeth.
 Maintaining oral health for the prevention of bone loss around the teeth is important for pregnant and lactating women.
 The daily Recommended Dietary Allowance (RDA) of calcium for women between the ages of 19 to 50 is 1000mg.
 The amount of calcium absorbed from foods decreases as you age.
 During lactation and at all times of a woman’s life, it is important to maintain adequate calcium levels in the body.

 The absorption of calcium increases during pregnancy.
 Nursing women lose some bone inspite of a high calcium intake, to provide calcium for the milk.
 During lactation, the calcium resorption increases.
 This means, that the mother’s bones actually break down and release calcium into the blood stream.
 Since the kidneys secrete less calcium in the urine, the nursing mother does not waste any of the calcium.
 The density bone is likely to be normal on weaning.

 Although calcium is the key mineral for healthy bones and teeth, other nutrients like vitamin D and phosphorous are required in the right quantities for its absorption and utilisation.
 The RDA of vitamin D for all women in the age of 19 and 50 is 600 IU per day.
 The RDA of phosphorous is 700 mg per day.

 What are the sources of dietary calcium, vitamin D and phosphorous?